tezoatlipoca/DirtSWS/README.md

 ## Windows
 1. Dump the program somewhere
 2. create a powershell script or batch file that runs it with all the parameters you want.

+NEW: There's also a Windows Installer which includes the default stylesheet, icon and a powershell script that runs Dirt with all command line parameters specified.

 No work has been done to make DirtSWS run as a Windows Service yet, but supposedly its possible with the use of 3rd party tools such as https://nssm.cc/ (the Non-Sucking Service Manager (for Windows)).